Bourtange moor

 The Bourtanger Moor (Dutch: Bourtangerveen/Bourtangermoeras, German: Bourtanger Moor, Low Saxon: Boertanger Moor) was a bog in eastern parts in the Dutch provinces of Drenthe and Groningen and the bordering German districts of Bentheim and Emsland.
 A remaining stretch on the border between Drenthe and the districts Emsland and Betheim is now a nature reserve, the Internationaler Naturpark Bourtanger Moor-Bargerveen.

 Shape and size

-The Bourtange Swamp had the shape of a V. The western leg covered the valley of the Hunze and ranged towards the city of Groningen.
-The western part was bordered by the Hondsrug.
-The eastern leg was located in the valley of the Ems.
-Between these two legs lies Westerwolde.
-At its greatest extent the swamp was about 3000 km^{2}.
+The Bourtanger Moor was an extensive raised bog landscape in the border region of the northeastern Netherlands and northwestern Germany.
+In prehistoric reconstructions, the peatland was bounded by the Hondsrug to the west and the valley of the Ems to the east.

+Estimates of the extent of the former peatland vary according to how its boundaries are defined.
+Landschapsbiografie van Westerwolde gives a prehistoric extent of about 3000 km2, while a 2024 study describes the former Bourtanger Moor bog landscape as covering about 160000 ha.

+Bargerveen, in southeastern Drenthe, covers about 2083 ha and is the only significant surviving Dutch remnant of the former Bourtanger Moor bog landscape.

 History

 The swamp arose around 5000 BC.
 The area was already inhabited before this happened, as shown by archeological finds such as the one at Hoetsmansmeer in Groningen.
 These finds are attributed to nomads from the Mesolithic.
 Eventually these people left because of the growing swamp.

 Near Valthe - Ter Apel and Nieuw-Dordrecht remnants of roads through the bog were found, dating from the Neolithic to the Iron Age.

 From a military point of view the swamp had an important function as a protective barrier, especially between 1580 and 1850.